Steam in IndiaOn this page

 The Fairy Queen did have some modernizations put in, especially when it was pressed into service for the tourist train.
 In particular, it was modified by placing a small air compressor at the side and an air tank over the couplers behind the engine, to provide air brake capability.
 The compressor was powered by a diesel generator set in the pantry car of the tourist train rake.

-The locomotive Tweed, a 0-4-0 'D' class loco that belonged to the Tirhoot State Railway and then the Oudh & Tirhut Railway, later found its way to the Saraiya Sugar Works in Sardarnagar, Gorakhpur.
+The locomotive Tweed, a 0-4-0 ‘D’ class loco that belonged to the Tirhoot State Railway and then the Oudh & Tirhut Railway, later found its way to the Saraiya Sugar Works in Sardarnagar, Gorakhpur.
 Although built in 1873 (by Sharp Stewart), it was reported to be in active duty at the sugar mill until the late 1980s.
-Currently it is not working (since the mid-1990s?).
-A plan has been floated for IR to acquire the loco and renovate it.
-A sister loco, Mersey was also reportedly working well into the 1980s at another sugar mill. (at Sardarpur?)
+A plan was floated for IR to acquire the loco and renovate it, but nothing came of it.
+The loco is believed to have been scrapped when the Sugar Works declared bankruptcy and its assets disposed.
+A sister loco, Mersey was also reportedly working well into the 1980s here.
+Its status is currently unknown.

-[1/00] The last of the "F" or "FM/A" class 0-6-0 steam locos, built in 1887 (No. 253, built by Neilsen (Glasgow), works number 3701) is still at work, as of Jan.
+The last of the “F” or “FM/A” class 0-6-0 steam locos, built in 1887 (No. 253, built by Neilsen (Glasgow), works number 3701) was still at work, as of Jan.
 2000, at the Lohat site of the Bihar State Sugar Corporation.
 It was earlier with the Mysore State Rly. and the Madras and Southern Mahratta Rlys. and sold in 1930 to Comens & sons.
+The loco is now plinthed outisde Darbhanga Jn.

 Q. What were the longest steam runs in India?